-Students are not to leave class without a written pass.
-Information on the pass will include the time of departure, date, destination, and teacher's signature.
-Students out of class without teacher approval will be considered truant.
+Students are not to leave class without an escort from a campus supervisor or administrator.
+Students out of class without approval will be considered truant and may receive disciplinary consequences.

 TARDINESS

 Students shall be considered tardy when their entrance to class is made after the tardy bell, you must check in with the attendance office when the tardy occurs during the first period.
 Tardies can result in a loss of points in class and possible detentions.